Latent Autoencoder Ensemble Kalman Filter for Nonlinear Data assimilation: Theoretical Analysis

 Furthermore, assume that the one-step dynamics $\mathbf F:\mathcal M\to\mathbb R^D$ admits a latent linear representation, i.e., there exists a matrix $\mathbf A^\star\in\mathbb R^{n\times n}$ with $\|\mathbf A^\star\|_2\le\rho$ for a fixed constant $\rho\le 1$, such that

 \end{assumption}

 We assume that all physical states used for training satisfy $\mathbf{x}_k \in \mathcal{M}$.
 Although the trajectory $\{\mathbf{x}_k\}$ is generated by an underlying time-dependent Markov process, we further assume that the sampling interval exceeds the mixing time of the dynamics so that statistical dependence across samples becomes negligible, while we remark that our learning result may hold even for non i.i.d. data source (see \cite{che2024stochastic} and the references within).
-Under this standard assumption in learning theory for dynamical systems, the data may be treated as approximately independent for the purpose of deriving finite-sample generalization bounds. \begin{assumption} Let $\{(\mathbf{x},\mathbf{x}^{+})\}_{k=1}^N$ denote the input-target pairs, where $\mathbf{x}_k^{+} = \mathbf{F}(\mathbf{x}_k)$ represents the one-step evolution under the true dynamics.
-We assume that these pairs are sampled i.i.d. according to the stationary transition distribution:
+Under this standard assumption in learning theory for dynamical systems, the data may be treated as approximately independent for the purpose of deriving finite-sample generalization bounds.